On Data-based Nash Equilibria in LQ Nonzero-sum Differential Games: Introduction

 \section{Introduction}

-Nonzero-sum (NZS) differential games are a formulation of the problem of optimal decision making in multiagent dynamical systems.
-That is, NZS games model the interaction of several systems or processes, regarded as players, that influence each other while trying to achieve their individual goals.
-The theory of differential games has been used to analyze optimal behavior in applications of diverse areas of study including engineering, economics, sociology, among many others \citep{BasarOls1999}.
+Nonzero-sum (NZS) differential games model the interaction of several systems or processes, regarded as players, that influence each other while trying to achieve their individual goals.
+The theory of differential games has been used to analyze optimal behavior in multiagent dynamical systems for applications in diverse areas of study including engineering, economics, sociology, among many others \citep{BasarOls1999}.
 In a game among rational agents, the most important solution concept occurs when each player uses its best policy with respect to the best policy of the other players.
 These strategies are said to form a Nash equilibrium.
 Differential games have been studied for many decades \citep{StarrHo1969,BasarOls1999,Engwerda2005} and the conditions for the existence of Nash equilibria are well known.
 In the case of infinite-horizon linear-quadratic NZS differential games, the Nash policies are obtained by solving a set of coupled algebraic Riccati equations (AREs) \citep{LewisVraSyr2012}.
 Solving the set of coupled AREs is not trivial, and different algorithms to obtain such solutions have been proposed \citep{LiGaj1995,Engwerda2007,PossieriSass2015}.
-These algorithms require full knowledge of the mathematical model of the dynamical system.
+These algorithms require full knowledge of the mathematical model of the system.